fotaklas/fotaklas/README.md

 ### 🛠 Projects I've Built:

-AgiPowerHub (Flutter App): Developed a mobile application for automating processes, currently utilized by my company to enhance operational efficiency.
+-AgiPowerHub (Flutter App): Developed a mobile application for automating processes, currently utilized by my company to enhance operational efficiency.

-Automated Arduino-Powered Awning: Engineered a smart awning system leveraging Arduino for remote-controlled automation, dynamically adjusting to weather conditions with programmable settings.
+-Automated Arduino-Powered Awning: Engineered a smart awning system leveraging Arduino for remote-controlled automation, dynamically adjusting to weather conditions with programmable settings.

-Crypto Trading Bot: Designed and implemented an automated cryptocurrency trading bot that executes trades based on market sentiment analysis and predictive modeling.
+-Crypto Trading Bot: Designed and implemented an automated cryptocurrency trading bot that executes trades based on market sentiment analysis and predictive modeling.

-Sentiment Analysis for Crypto News: Developed a natural language processing (NLP) tool that analyzes news sentiment to assess its impact on cryptocurrency prices.
+-Sentiment Analysis for Crypto News: Developed a natural language processing (NLP) tool that analyzes news sentiment to assess its impact on cryptocurrency prices.

-Automated PC Task Bot: Created an automation bot to streamline repetitive PC tasks, improving workflow efficiency.
+-Automated PC Task Bot: Created an automation bot to streamline repetitive PC tasks, improving workflow efficiency.

-Product Image Downloader (Excel to Google): Designed a data extraction bot that retrieves product details from Excel, generates unique identifiers, and automates the corresponding image download process from Google.
+-Product Image Downloader (Excel to Google): Designed a data extraction bot that retrieves product details from Excel, generates unique identifiers, and automates the corresponding image download process from Google.

-Unity Game Development: Built several interactive games using Unity, focusing on game mechanics, user engagement, and immersive design.
+-Unity Game Development: Built several interactive games using Unity, focusing on game mechanics, user engagement, and immersive design.

-WordPress Website Development: Developed multiple high-performance WordPress websites for clients, emphasizing optimization, SEO, and user experience.
+-WordPress Website Development: Developed multiple high-performance WordPress websites for clients, emphasizing optimization, SEO, and user experience.

 ### 🛠 Languages and Tools: